15 Gender Identity Terms You Need to Know to Build an Inclusive Workplace

 2. Gender Expression

 The way a person expresses their gender externally is known as gender expression.
 This can include the way they dress, the way they style their hair, their behavior, and even their voice.
-While some people express their gender in a way that is closely tied to societal expectations of male or female expression, others express in nontraditional ways or are fluid about how they express (see 10).
+While some people present their gender in a way that is closely tied to societal expectations of male or female identity, others express in nontraditional ways or are fluid about how they express (see 10).

 It’s also important to remember that if someone does not feel comfortable revealing their gender identity in public, their outward appearance and behavior may not be an indicator of their true gender identity.